Anmol92verma/readme/README.md

 ## 👋 Hi there

 Hey there!
-I am Anmol, based in Chandigarh, India.
+I am Anmol from Chandigarh, IN.

 I have a love for code, spirituality, and travel, I also adore coffee!
-I am currently a Technical Lead for Android at MutualMobile, I code usually in Kotlin, using Android SDK and NDK also having some experience in desktop and cross platform apps with React Native and Flutter.
+I am currently a Technical Lead for Android at MutualMobile, Hyderabad IN, I code usually in Kotlin, using Android SDK and NDK also having some experience in desktop and cross platform apps.

-I am used to writing some code in JavaScipt for some projects, I have written small projects using Node.JS,express and mongodb.

 Feel free to hit me up on LinkedIn or Telegram.
 Always happy to discuss some stuff, and maybe collaborate on projects!

 ## ⚡ Languages/Tech

+ - JAVA
- - C++
+ - Kotlin
  - Python
  - Node.JS
  - Android
  - Dart
  - Flutter
  - React Native
- - JAVA
- - Kotlin
- - Database: MySQL, MongoDB, Sqlite
+ - Databases: MySQL, MongoDB, Sqlite

 ##  👀 What I Am Working on atm